ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_search_cookbook/custom_sorting_handler_for_econtent.md

 !!! note "Modifying existing SortHandlers"

     Existing `SortHandlers` can't be overriden by simply extending them.
-    If you need to change the behavior of a `SortHandler`, you need to use the new implementation explicitly, that is instantiate the new class like shown in the example above.
+    If you need to change the behavior of a `SortHandler`, you must use the new implementation explicitly, that is instantiate the new class, as shown in the example above.